Akirane/XIVHotbar/README.md

 - The icons are clickable with your mouse now.
 By clicking on "1" or "2" you can change between battle and field environments.
 - If you receive sleep/stun/amnesia/silence/etc, the actions will be disabled.

+## Note about 15/09/2020 update

+- It's now possible to get the description from hovering over an icon.
+This option can be disabled by checking the ShowDescription option in settings.xml.

 ## Note about 23/08/2020 update